legendu-net/blog/misc/content/2017-01-05-spark-tips.markdown

 1. The `--jars` option of `spark-shell` can be used to add JAR dependencies.

 2. `spark-shell` accepts `--queue` (for specifying the queue to submit jobs) as parameter!
+    If you run `spark-shell` and encounter the issue of "ERROR SparkContext: Error initializing SparkContext" due to "application submitted by user to unknown queue", you have to pass the queue that you can access to `spark-shell`.

+        spark-shell --queue my_queue

 ## Spark Cluster Master URL